East of West

-East of West is a monthly comic book series published by Image Comics which debuted in March 2013 and was concluded in December 2019.
-Created by writer Jonathan Hickman and artist Nick Dragotta, the book is a science fiction Western set in a dystopian version of the United States whose fate rests with the Four Horsemen of the Apocalypse.
+East of West is an American monthly comic book series published by Image Comics which debuted in March 2013 and was concluded in December 2019.
+Created by writer Jonathan Hickman and artist Nick Dragotta, the book is a science fiction Western set in a dystopian version of the United States whose fate rests with one of the Four Horsemen of the Apocalypse.

 Publication history

 At the 2012 New York Comic Con, Image Comics announced East of West as one of the publisher's new titles in 2013.

 The series reunited writer Jonathan Hickman and illustrator Nick Dragotta, who had previously collaborated on Fantastic Four for Marvel Comics.
 In an interview with Comic Book Resources, Dragotta recalled: "I remember a few email exchanges where we said we should work together again sometime, maybe do a creator-owned book.
 That was kind of it.
 It gestated for a little while when we worked on FF and our relationship grew tighter.
 We met at the last Image Expo and sat down for lunch.
 He told me he had this great idea for a Western, and I said I wanted to draw science fiction.
 We merged it into a sci-fi Western, and that's how the idea was born."

 The first issue of East of West was released on March 27, 2013.